 Fr.
 Matthew Charlesworth, S.J. was born in Cambridge, England in 1979 and moved with his family to South Africa in 1983.
 He completed his schooling at St Stithians College, later graduating from Rhodes University (in Makhanda) with a Bachelor of Business Science (BBusSc), receiving medals and prizes, and a Master’s degree in Information Systems (MCom).
 His research investigated the increasing need for a formal ethics component in the information systems curriculum in South Africa.
 Whilst at Rhodes University Matthew was elected SRC President, served as National President of the Association of Catholic Tertiary Students, and was inducted into the Golden Key International Honour Society.
 He participated nationally and internationally in the Debating Society, and was awarded the prestigious Sir Abe Bailey Travel Bursary for outstanding leadership.
 Whilst studying, he worked at the University lecturing Information Systems, was invited to be part of the Brightest Young Minds intake, and served as a Warden in the Residence System.
 During university holidays, Matthew undertook vacation work at Anglo American Platinum but felt God was calling him to something more.

 After ordination to the priesthood in September 2016 at Holy Trinity Catholic Church in Braamfontein in the Archdiocese of Johannesburg, he served as a curate there, beginning his ministry during the #FeesMustFall protests.
-He was then missioned to work at the Jesuit Institute South Africa in Auckland Park, Johannesburg where his main area of work is in Spirituality and Spiritual Direction, but he also serves on the staff of the online digital publication, https://spotlight.africa .
-He is a member of Spiritual Directors International and lectures on Sacred Scripture as a part-time lecturer at St Augustine’s College in Linden, Johannesburg.
+He was then missioned to work at the Jesuit Institute South Africa in Auckland Park, Johannesburg where his main area of work was in Spirituality and Spiritual Direction, but he also served on the staff of the online digital publication, https://spotlight.africa .
+He is a member of Spiritual Directors International and lectured in Sacred Scripture as a part-time lecturer at St Augustine’s College in Linden, Johannesburg.

 Copying contents from this page is discouraged.